 Other top things to do in Prague include visiting Prague Castle, with St. Vitus Basilica, St. George's Basilica, and the Old Royal Palace; and exploring Wenceslas Square in Prague's New Town, which is also home to the National Museum, as well as fantastic shopping and restaurants.

 Also save time for a stroll across the famous Charles Bridge and try to see a performance at the National Theatre.

 To squeeze in as much as possible on a visit here, consider the Prague Day Trip from Vienna.
 This well-planned 14-hour tour takes you through the pretty Moravia countryside to Prague for a 2.5-hour guided city tour to see sights such as Charles Bridge, the Old Town Square, Wenceslas Square, and the National Theatre.

 A fun way to travel from Vienna to Bratislava and explore the city without the stress of navigating your way around is the Bratislava Day Trip tour.
 This full-day excursion includes a comfortable coach trip to the capital, a walking tour of the old town and all its attractions, and a visit to the Rococo-style Grassalkovich Palace.
-You can upgrade to include a high-speed catamaran trip down the Danube on the return journey, through the Danube wetlands and the Donau-Auen National Park.
+End your day with a high-speed catamaran trip down the Danube on the return journey.

 Address: Stiftsplatz 1, 3400 Klosterneuburg